Ready to set up your “Blog Kit” ?

 What you want to achieve with your website will change as your interests change – blogs are always a work in progress.
 But when you have the tools you trust to use, it will be easier to adapt to your changes.

-There’s a SEA of products that do similar things and this is where you’ll want to explore.
+There’s a SEA of products that do similar things and this is where you’ll want to explore and pick the best.
 BUT be prepared to spend money testing them.
 Or you cam trust my list and input from others you trust about what programs to use.

 What I use is listed below.
 If you have questions, just reach-out to me, and I’ll answer.